denten-books/plain-text/1-chapter.md

 transformed into structure (*Gebilde*) that is both "repeatable" and "permanent" [@gadamer_truth_1975, 110].
 Similarly, in *Interpretation Theory*, Paul Ricoeur writes about the "range of social and political changes" related to the invention of writing.
-Human discourse is "fixed" and thereby "preserved from destruction" in writing [@ricur_interpretation_1976, 26-8].
+For Ricoeur, human discourse is "fixed" and thereby "preserved from destruction" in writing [@ricur_interpretation_1976, 26-8].

 The literary device offers no such permanence.
 It contains inscription of a qualitatively different kind from writing.
 Based on the blueprints for the